mvysny/karibu-dsl/README.md

 You may need JDK 11 or JDK 8 to run the demo: JDK 17+ may or may not work.

+## Deprecation notes

+The `NumberRangePopup`, `DateRangePopup`, `ClosedInterval`, `NumberInterval` and `DateInterval` classes have been removed from this project since they were too specific.
+You can find them in the [jdbi-orm-vaadin](https://gitlab.com/mvysny/jdbi-orm-vaadin) project.

 # License

 Licensed under the [MIT License](https://opensource.org/licenses/MIT).